 In this first part of a two-part review, Matt Bromiley reviews Fidelis Elevate with respect to its ability to provide insight into network traffic, threats, deception and endpoint activity.
 Download this webcast to learn how Fidelis Network and Deception enables:

 - Deception techniques

-Register for the second part of this two-part review: Elevating Enterprise Security with Fidelis Cybersecurity: Endpoint Security Capabilities, on Monday, September 23 at 1:00 pm ET to learn how to monitor endpoint behavior activity by using the same Fidelis Elevate platform.
+Be sure to watch the second part of this two-part review: Elevating Enterprise Security with Fidelis Endpoint to learn how to monitor endpoint behavior activity by using the same Fidelis Elevate platform.

 Gerald Mancini has led the development of Fidelis Elevate since 2005, through its beginnings as a venture-backed start-up company.
 Under his leadership, the Fidelis product line evolved from a content-based network security tool to the Elevate platform designed to detect and respond to any activity along the cyber kill chain.
 Prior to joining the company, Mancini served as Director of Engineering at Torrent Network Technologies, where he led the development of an edge-router product which included software, hardware and custom chip design efforts.
 His tenure at Torrent continued after the company was acquired by Ericsson and the development effort shifted toward IP routing products for wireless infrastructure networks.
 Prior to joining Torrent, Mancini led chip development and system test for Nexion, an ATM switch manufacturer, both before and after its acquisition by Fujitsu.